HOW TO GET MY SCRAM BRACELET OFF

 Can I Lawfully Get My SCRAM Alcohol Monitor Removed?

 If a SCRAM monitor has been ordered in your case, an experienced Pinellas County DUI Defense Attorney can file a “Motion to Modify the Conditions of your Pre-Trial Release.”
 Our office routinely files written motions outlining our arguments as to why the removal of the Scram device is appropriate in our clients’ cases.
-Thereafter, our office will schedule a hearing with the the Judge assigned to your case.
+Thereafter, our office will schedule a hearing with the Judge assigned to your case.
 At the hearing, the judge will:

 • Examine your success thus far in avoiding the consumption of alcohol;